 Do not, however, turn it so far that you risk damaging your home.
 You’d be penny wise and pound foolish to let your pipes burst because they froze!

 If you must buy a new appliance, make sure it carries the Energy Star logo.
 You’ll save the most on running these appliances.

 Cheap solar lights can guide your steps outdoors without costing anything to run.
 Line them near steps and other places you’d rather not trip in the dark.

 Use a bonus or other windfall to invest in something that saves a lot of money over time.
 This might be a wood stove, solar panels, a whole house fan, etc.

 47. Bank for Free

 It’s harder to find a free bank account than it used to be, but it can be done!
 Online banks are especially friendly for this purpose.
-Capital One 360 is an excellent bank to try.
-I’m also intrigued by the savings rate that CIT Bank offers.
-(Look for a review coming soon!)
+We’ve banked with Capital One 360 for many years.

 48. Get Out of Debt